pub trait FormatDriverInstance:

 'a: 'async_trait,

-is directly mapped to some storage object, up to a length of length
+Ensure that offset is directly mapped to some storage object, up to a length of length.

 Return the storage object, the corresponding offset there, and the continuous length that